 Currently, she is working on the implications of overshooting the 1.5°C temperature limit for long-term adaptation planning, as part of the Horizon Europe funded PROVIDE project.

-Before joining Climate Analytics, she worked with Engineers Without Borders (UK) in Tanzania and the Gesellschaft für International Zusammenarbeit (GIZ) in Vietnam, mainly on renewable energy projects.
-Emily holds a Master’s degree in Environmental Engineering and Sustainable Infrastructure from KTH, the Royal Institute of Technology in Stockholm (Sweden).
+Emily holds a PhD in Geography from the Humboldt University of Berlin (Germany) and Master’s degree in Environmental Engineering and Sustainable Infrastructure from the KTH Royal Institute of Technology in Stockholm (Sweden).

 - Theokritoff, E., van Maanen, N., Andrijevic, A., Thomas, T., Lissner, L., Schleussner, C-F. Adaptation constraints in scenarios of socio-economic development.
 Scientific Reports.
 (2023) https://doi.org/10.1038/s41598-023-46931-1

 - Andrijevic, M., Schleussner, C-F., Cuaresma, J.C., Lissner, T., Muttarak, R., Riahi, K., Theokritoff, E., Thomas, A., van Maanen, N., Byers, E. Towards scenario representation of adaptive capacity for global climate change assessments.
 Nature Climate Change.
 August 2023 (2023) https://doi.org/10.1038/s41558-023-01725-1

 - Theokritoff, Adelle Thomas, Tabea Lissner, Carl-Friedrich Schleussner, E., Thomas, A., Lissner, T., Schleussner, C-F. Interacting adaptation constraints in the Caribbean highlight the importance of sustained adaptation finance.
 Climate Risk Management.
 39 (2023) https://doi.org/10.1016/j.crm.2023.100483